The Bay of Kotor

 Attempted drowning or playful tomfoolery?

-After some research, we decided the Lustica peninsula was our best bet for dodging the dirty humans.
+After some research, we decided the Lustica peninsula was our best bet for dodging dirty humans.
 The peninsula is distinct from the main tourist beaches due to its relative isolation, small roads and endless little rocky coves.
 On our first visit, we went to the tiny village of Vesla because we had seen that it sat by an isolated cove.
 The roads to get there were sinuous ribbons at the mercy of the landscape.
 Each narrow but graceful sweep of tarmac took us careering through shaded farmland, rising over rocky hills and speeding through old villages.
 With my rally navigator skills honed over the last few days and some blind luck we made it.
 We were rewarded with clear water and no people.
 Heaven.
-The snorkelling was alright, but we were satisfied to just have a swim away from the crowds.

 Sat in an arm chair looking over the landscape